swiftlang/swift/docs/Generics.rst

 OrderedCollection>) are just sugar for a where clause.
 For example, the above find() signature is equivalent to::

-  def find<C where C : OrderedCollection, C.Element : Comparable>(
+  func find<C where C : OrderedCollection, C.Element : Comparable>(
          collection : C, value : C.Element)-> Int

 Note that find<C> is shorthand for (and equivalent to) find<C : Any>, since